CIRCABC/EUShare/Server/README.md

 We apply the [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

 ### Commits
 For each commit, we ask to add the number of the issue to which the commit is relevant.
 E.g.  Issue #1245 : Adding css for class .aClassName.
+For each branch, we ask it to be named by the issue name then its number.
+E.g. for an issue like named "Dockerize environment" numbered 1246, the branch name will be "dockerizeEnvironment#1246".